 2. Sand Point Park – FREE

-This park, located right on the river, has a boat ramp/kayak launch, a splash pad, a playground, baseball fields, and more!
+This park, located right on the river, is a great spot to launch your boat or kayak.
+It is right by the A. Max Brewer Bridge.
+The park also has a large and free splash pad, a playground, and more!
+There is a walking and running path that runs through the park.
 It is a huge park with a nice view and a perfect spot to have a picnic with your family or friends.
+Often people rent pavilions here for birthday parties and family reunions.
 It is usually not too crowded, unless there is a rocket launch!
+If you’re coming from out of town to view a launch from the park, arrive early because it fills up.
 In the summer, they also host a free movies in the park series!

 3. Enchanted Forest Sanctuary – FREE